 Entering Unicode Characters

-Of course, the input of more than 100,000 possible Unicode characters can not easily be done with a button on a conventional keyboard because keyboards can provide only a small selection of the most common characters - for all other characters there is simply no room.
-But what do you have to do, if you want to enter the other characters, too?
-There are several possibilities that are presented below.
-Regardless of which method you use, the outcome always depends on whether there is a glyph available in the font you use.
-In the section about fonts, you can read some information regarding this issue.
+Of course, the input of more than 140,000 possible Unicode characters can not easily be done with a single button on a conventional keyboard because keyboards can provide only a small selection of the most common characters - for all other characters there is simply no room.

 - Input by using the Character Code